 6. Shop less frequently…

-I think most of us have cut way back on the number of supermarket runs we make just to pick up just “a few things,” because, in the current climate, it doesn’t feel safe enough to warrant extra trips Plus, I am literally incapable of walking out of a supermarket without spending at least $50!
+I think many of us have cut way back on the number of supermarket runs we make just to pick up just “a few things” (though I’ve thankfully stopped wiping all my groceries down!).

 Our reader Jessica finds that if she limits her supermarket stops to one big shopping every two weeks, with one small stop in between, she saves money — in large part because it forces her to use up what she has in the house besides buying new groceries.